Table of Contents

 4. Excessive magnesia content

 Uniformity in the nature of the material leads to higher consistency.
 So, cement should have high consistency.
-Consistency in the strength is the cause of uniformity nature of the material.

 In other words, the flowing ability of cement paste is called consistency.

 Vicat Test is carried out to measure the consistency of cement.